andrade-stats/normalizing-flows/README.md

 # Stable Training of Normalizing Flows for High-dimensional Variational Inference

-Implementation of all normalizing flows experiments described in "Stable Training of Normalizing Flows for High-dimensional Variational Inference", 2024.
+Implementation of all normalizing flow experiments described in "Stable Training of Normalizing Flows for High-dimensional Variational Inference", 2024.

 ## Requirements